primesearch/cofact/README.md

 ## Copyright
 This program is copyright © 2023–2024 Gostin and Cowie under the GPL v3 licence.

-The `gwnum` library, and the proof validation module is © 2002–24 Mersenne Research, Inc, used with permission.
+The `gwnum` library, and the proof validation module are copyright © 2002–2024 Mersenne Research, Inc, used with permission.
 All rights reserved.

-The GMP library is © 1991, 1993–2016, 2018–2024 Free Software Foundation, Inc.
+The GMP library is copyright © 1991, 1993–2016, 2018–2024 Free Software Foundation, Inc.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or